hgarrereyn/Th3g3ntl3man-CTF-Writeups/2017/UIUCTF/problems/Cryptography/papaRSA/README.md

 We can however use Coppersmith's method.
 What it does is: for a monic polynomial modulo N, it finds the zeroes for the polynomial where $$x < N^{(1/degree(f(x))-epsilon}$$, where epsilon essentially determines the running time. (epsilon is normally around 1/7th or 1/8th)

-Since we can choose epsilon to be arbitrarily small, as long as our x follows: x^degree(f(x)) < N, coppersmith can solve it!
+Since we can choose epsilon to be arbitrarily small, as long as our x follows: x^degree(f(x)) < N, coppersmith can solve for it!
 It runs rather quickly, and thankfully sage already has it implemented!
 (It is the small_roots function)

 We can treat Coppersmith's method as a blackbox, but the key behind how it works is it finds smaller polynomials that share the same small zero of the original polynomial, and it solves those smaller polynomials.